blbadger/blbadger.github.io/input-representation.md

 This theory also provides an explanation as to why deep models may prefer to learn non-trivial representations.
 As the number of possible functions describing the input is smaller in non-trivial versus trivial representation, on average fewer parameters must be adjusted to make an accurate training output.
 If a model is of sufficient depth such that either a trivial or non-trivial representation must be learned to lower the objective function, we can expect for a non-trivial one to result if that exists in the training data.
 This is likely why non-trivial representations are learned before trivial ones.

-Our original hypothesis that depth prevents overfitting via deeper layers being unable to make trivial representations (without some sort of training) of the input is thus supported.
+The hypothesis that depth prevents overfitting via deeper layers being unable to make trivial representations (without some sort of training) of the input is thus supported.
 The observation that even untrained models are capable of copying an input in their early layers but not late layers suggests that the phenonemon is universal to that architecture, and not a result of some specific form of training.